Restorative Practices Field Placement

-The Restorative Justice Externship offers students a placement in a nonprofit or government agency that uses restorative practices or principles in their work, usually as one of the tools or approaches in their work in a legal or legal-adjacent area.
-Partnerships have been developed with the New York City Law Department, Family Court Division, New York Peace Institute, and others, where students work to build restorative approaches to the resolution of criminal charges or assist with case work on resolution of conflict or harm in schools, family, or other settings.
-The externship requires 140 hours of work in the placement organization for two credits, plus a one-credit specialized seminar which meets roughly every other week over the course of the semester.
-In the seminar, students will focus on issues such as how restorative justice can be implemented in court and other legal settings, how restorative justice can affect concepts of professionalism, the importance of lawyers and judges understanding restorative principles and practices, the principles of trauma-informed law practice, and more.
+The Restorative Practices Field Placement offers students a placement in a nonprofit organization, government agency, or law office that uses restorative practices or principles in their work, usually as one of the tools or approaches in their work in a legal or legal-adjacent area.
+Partnerships have been developed with the New York City Law Department, Family Court Division, New York Peace Institute, Center for Justice Innovation, and others, where students work to build restorative practices into the resolution of criminal charges or assist with casework on conflict resolution or community building in schools, in the workplace, within families, or other settings.
+The placement requires 140 hours of work in the placement organization for two credits, plus a one-credit seminar which meets roughly every other week over the course of the semester.
+In the seminar, students will focus on how (and when) restorative practices can be integrated into legal or quasi-legal systems and settings; how concepts of professionalism and professional responsibility can be affected by, incorporated into, or work with restorative practices; the potential role of a lawyer or judge in restorative practices; the importance of lawyers and judges understanding restorative principles and practices; and more.

 Approved for the Experiential Learning Requirement.
 Enrollment is limited.
 See Symplicity listing for application requirements and deadlines.